rafaelmaiach/myreads/README.md

 **So what I learned:** Using third-party boilerplates are simple and let you settup an environment fast, but creating yours gives you full control and knowledge about your project and what is happening on it.

-**My advice:** As a developer you always need to be curious about learning new stuff and on an ecosystem like React projects, is a must have to learn about the technologies which almost always are present on it, so go ahead and build your own boilerplate, it will be a great experience!
+**My advice:** As a developer you always need to be curious and keep learning new stuff, so go ahead and build your own boilerplate, check what Babel and Webpack do to your files, it will be a great experience!

 ### Thinking about performance
+I've already worked on a big project using React, but I actually never thought about performance because the site was running smoothly, but everything changed when I became curious about performance in React and I found this awesome article [React is Slow, React is Fast: Optimizing React Apps in Practice](https://marmelab.com/blog/2017/02/06/react-is-slow-react-is-fast.html) by [François Zaninotto](https://twitter.com/francoisz).
+It shows in practice how you can improve React performance just by taking care of the way your components render.

+That's why I looked for some libraries that could help me create a better performatic project and found [recompose, react-loadable and moize](#built-with) to learn and try it out.
+From these three, I've felt in love by **recompose**, it's an awesome library that gives you functions to give power to your components, mainly the functional ones, that gives you control over conditional re-render for example.

+But, as I was learning more and more about performance, I've noticed that not only React could be optimized but using Webpack correctly could make your bundles smaller and this way the client-side would download small packages at time which will improve performance.
+So I studied more about Webpack and made a production configuration that I liked the generated bundle and even more when I learned how to compress them to gzip (omg, the bundles decreased their size so much).
+And with the gzipped version of my bundle, I found [express-static-gzip](#built-with) package for Node.js which makes my server serves the **gz** version of the bundle.

+Below you can check some images from the production bundle and the result of Chrome DevTool Audit analysis (it was taken fro:

 [(Back to top)](#myreads)